Assembly Rooms, Presteigne: History

 In the early years of the life of the building, the assembly rooms were used for petty session hearings and the building was referred to as the "Town Hall".
 However, the company which had developed the building got into financial difficulty from an early stage and, in 1882, ownership passed to Elizabeth Abley who, as the principal lender, held a mortgage over the building.
+The borough council, which had not met for many years, was abolished under the Municipal Corporations Act 1883.

 Following significant population growth, largely associated with the status of Presteigne as a market town, the area became an urban district in 1894.
 The new urban district council acquired the building in 1903 and used the assembly rooms as council offices and, following a decline in use of the market, converted the former market hall for storage of the local horse-drawn fire engine.

 A cinema operated on the first floor of the building from 1934 until it closed in 1966.
 The building subsequently accommodated a furniture shop and then, after a period of disuse, Mid Border Arts, which had been established in the Shire Hall in 1988, moved into the assembly rooms in 1992.
 An extensive programme of refurbishment works costing £95,000, carried out with financial support from the Arts Council of Wales, was completed in 1995.
 The works included fitting out the ground floor for use as a public library and the first floor for use as an arts centre.